 St. Andrew’s Episcopal Church will host students from Esperanza Academy on Sunday, April 8.
 The students will participate in the 9:30 a.m. worship service.
 Following the service and coffee hour, they will be the featured speakers at the Adult Forum during which they will discuss their school and its impact on their lives.
 The Forum will begin at 11:10 in the church Parish Hall.

 Esperanza Academy is an Episcopal, independent, privately funded middle school for low-income girls from Lawrence of any faith or race.
 Students are chosen by lottery.
 The school day and school year are longer than usual, providing the students with a comprehensive education which includes academics, arts, athletics, and social events.
+After graduation, the school continues to provide support for their alumnae throughout high school and college.
+St. Andrew’s is a proud supporter of this school.

 St. Andrew’s is located at 7 Faulkner St. in Ayer and is an open and affirming community.
 The Sunday Celebration of Holy Communion is at 9:30 a.m.
 Sunday School begins at 9:15 a.m. for school-aged children and child care is available.
 For more information, please visit www.standrewsayer.org.